OSInside/kiwi/doc/source/building/build_docker_container.rst

 .. sidebar:: Abstract

    This page explains how to build a Docker base image.
-It containts
+It contains

    * basic configuration explanation
    * how to build a Docker image